 Longtime readers of this space may recall that I make occasional references to the philosophy of decentralism.
 Until now, however, I had difficulty finding a succinct statement of principles.
 This difficulty was resolved with the help of Rob Williams at Vermont Commons when he linked another Vermont site that republished the statement shown below.

--- Growth of local citizen alliances which strengthen self-government and broaden participation in economic and political decisions
+-- Removal of governmental barriers which discourage initiative and cooperative self-help-- Growth of local citizen alliances which strengthen self-government and broaden participation in economic and political decisions

 -- Widespread ownership of productive industry by Vermonters and employees

--- Protection of the right to acquire, possess and enjoy private property, where the owner is personally responsible for its use and when this use does not invade the equal rights of others
+-- Protection of the right to acquire, possess and enjoy private property, where the owner is personally responsible for its use and when this use does not invade the equal rights of others-- Rebuilding a viable and diverse agricultural base for the Vermont economy, with

--- A decent level of income for all, through their productive effort whenever possible, or through compassionate help which enhances their dignity and self-respect
+emphasis on homesteading-- A decent level of income for all, through their productive effort whenever possible, or through compassionate help which enhances their dignity and self-respect

--- A revival of craftsmanship in surroundings where workers can obtain personal satisfaction from their efforts
+-- Reshaping of education to promote self-reliance, creativity, and a unity of learning and work-- A revival of craftsmanship in surroundings where workers can obtain personal satisfaction from their efforts

-"Decentralism will mean a rebirth of diversity and mutual aid, a new era of voluntary action, a full appreciation of our heritage, an affirmation of meaningful liberty, and a critical awareness of Vermont’s relationship to the rest of the nation and to the world."
+-- The use of technologies appropriate to local enterprise, and which increase our energy self-sufficiency-- Mediation of disputes rather than reliance on regulations and adversary proceedings"This decentralist program implies a de-emphasis of status, luxury, and pretense, and a new emphasis on justice, virtue, equality, spiritual values, and peace of mind."Decentralism will mean a rebirth of diversity and mutual aid, a new era of voluntary action, a full appreciation of our heritage, an affirmation of meaningful liberty, and a critical awareness of Vermont’s relationship to the rest of the nation and to the world."

 The desire for decentralism drives many, if not most, of the secessionist movements in North America today.
 It drives my desire for Ohio independence.
 Decentralism reflects more than mere political separation from the Empire; it speaks of a desire to reclaim our basic humanity.